 Social Media 101 for PTOs and PTAs

-Best practices for making the most of social media for your parent group.
+Best practices for making the most of social media for your PTO.

 First, Ask a Few Key Questions

-• Learn how your community participates on social media.
+Learn how your community participates on social media.
 (Try a simple email survey.)
-You may discover that your school’s parents are big Facebook users but don’t use Twitter.
+You may discover that your school’s parents are big Facebook users but don’t use TikTok.
 Or it may be the other way around.
 Follow their lead.
+Having a presence on social media allows your group to regularly reach parents you might not typically connect with - those who don't typically attend school events or PTO meetings.
+Seeing your events and fundraisers in action will encourage them to participate, too (hey, a little FOMO here and there can be helpful!).

-• How will you use social media?
-You can post event updates, but consider using it to engage your community by highlighting all the great stuff you do and asking parents to comment, too.
+How should your PTO use social media?
+You can post event updates and school reminders, but consider using it to engage your community by highlighting all the great stuff you do and asking parents to comment, too.
+For example, when Randall Elementary met their goal for the school's Color Run fundraiser, students were rewarded by giving their teachers a "Human Carwash".
+Naturally, this epic event was a good fit for the PTO's TikTok channel—watch it below!

 Then, Take Care of Organizational Tasks

-• Designate a person as your social media administrator.
+Designate a person as your PTO's social media coordinator.
 Limit administration privileges to one or two people to keep things simple.
-Administrators set up the accounts, add photos, post information, and monitor and delete comments as needed.
+Administrators set up the accounts, add photos and videos, post information, and monitor and delete comments as needed.

 Now you’re set to begin!

 Stay focused on building your community.
-Promote your page with its URL and ask parents to “like” your page.
+Promote your page and ask parents to “like” and follow.
 Search for Facebook groups to join.
-Scan your news feed and share good content from others.
+Scan your news feed and reshare good content from others.

 Keep it simple and rely on images to tell your story.
-A 30-second video from your spaghetti supper tells the story better than several lines of text.
+A 30-second reel from your color run tells the story better than several lines of text.

 Encourage comments and don’t squelch negative ones unless they are inflammatory or false.
 Respond to negative comments with a helpful, constructive post.
 These are actually good opportunities to get out information or clear up a misunderstanding.